FindMySchool LogoFindMySchool

 Yes, for many families it will feel like a strong, well-organised comprehensive with clear systems.
 The latest inspection judged the school Good overall, with the sixth form judged Outstanding.
 Academic results are mixed, so the best indicator is whether the curriculum, support, and enrichment match your child’s needs and motivation.

 Applications are coordinated through North Yorkshire Council.
-For September 2026 entry, the deadline was 31 October 2025, with National Offer Day on 2 March 2026.
-The school’s published admission number is 150 places per year group intake.
+For September 2027 entry, the application period starts on 12 September 2026, the deadline is 31 October 2026, and National Offer Day is 1 March 2027.
+The school's published admission number is 150 places per year group intake.

 Open evenings typically run in late September.
 For example, the school held an open evening on 25 September 2025 for Year 5 and Year 6 families.
 Dates can change each year, so it is important to check the school calendar for the latest schedule.